avivmag/Chicken-Invaders/README.md

 The development of this game was done in pairs as part of an assignment in "Principles of Object Oriented Programming" course at Ben-Gurion University in 2015.

-A detailed description for how to play this game can be found in the desciption of the attached assignment - section 2.
+A detailed description for how to play this game can be found in the desciption of the attached assignment - section 2, currently only hebrew version of the description is available.

 ## Visitor pattern